boruilin/Investigation-on-the-Relationship-Between-the-Number-of-Steps-and-Average-Rating-of-Recipes/README.md

 #### **Test Statistic**: KS statistic for the group of n_steps for rows with missing ratings and group of n_steps for rows with non-missing ratings

+The graph below shows the distribution of n_steps for groups of missing and non-missing ratings respectively
 <iframe
   src="https://boruilin.github.io/Number-of-Step-and-Ratings-in-Recipe/graphs/n_step_dist_plot.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-The graph above shows the distribution of n_steps for groups of missing and non-missing ratings respectively
+The histogram below shows the distribution results of running the permutation 1000 times using the test statistic of KS stat
 <iframe
   src="https://boruilin.github.io/Number-of-Step-and-Ratings-in-Recipe/graphs/n_step_ks_plot.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-The histogram above shows the distribution results of running the permutation 1000 times using the test statistic of KS stat

 The p_value we found is **(0.0)** and it is lower than the significance level.
 So we reject the null hypothesis.
 The missingness of “ratings” does depend on the ‘n_steps’ column